andrewbutterfield/CS4098-2017/Product-Backlog.md

 This sub-group of features focusses on different ways in which a drug interaction may arise because of the pathway's control-flow.
 For Release 1 we took a coarse view - an interaction existed simply by the fact that a PML fle mentioned both drugs.
 Now we want to get more precise.

+* `Mock DDI Characterisation Data`
+A file that contains records, each with four components:
+2 drug names of drugs with a DDI, an indicator that states if the DDI is good or bad, and a time limit within which the DDI is effective.
 * `Identify Sequential DDIs`
 A sequential DDI is one that arises because the PML contains a workflow in which the dispensing of one drug is always followed afterwards by the dispensing of another drug, that has an known interaction with the first.
 This feature should identify the drugs involved and the name of the smallest enclosing PML `sequence` construct.
 * `Identify Parallel DDIs`